wilsonmar/wilsonmar.github.io/shop/index.md

 [ ] Instead of turning on the light to wake everyone up, Streamlight 73001 Nano Light Miniature Keychain LED Flashlight is an amazing little flashlight that is super bright and tiny.

-[ ] I have a Mac, so I need a VGA monitor adapter.
+[ ] I have a Mac, so I need HDMI and VGA monitor adapter.
 And an Ethernet network dongle.

    PROTIP: I don't recommend solar panels.
 Small ones don't make that much energy.
 Plus I'm not outside much.